fonnesbeck/git_tutorial/git.md

 ## Explore and Summarize Histories

-^ Recall that the `git diff` command allow us to explore one specific file, e.g. `git diff mars.txt`.
+^ Recall that the `git diff` command allow us to explore one specific file, e.g. `git diff diary.txt`.
 We can apply the similar idea here.

 ```bash
 $ git log diary.txt